Find Argument Statistics (Map Viewer)

 • All—The data values will be analyzed across all slices.
 This is the default.

 • Interval keyword—The variable data will be analyzed using a commonly known interval.
-The interval options are as follows:
+The options are as follows:

 • Hourly—The data values will be analyzed into hourly time steps, and the result will include every hour in the time series.